bitrise-io/devcenter/_articles/reviews/meta-field.md

       }
     }

-Any customization you set in `meta` will only replicate to your own yml.editor as a custom parameter and will not be present in the default Workflow Editor.
-The reason for this is that meta and its content is ignored and not validated when a variable is saved in Workflow Editor.
+Any customization you set in `meta` will only replicate to your own yml.editor as a custom parameter and **will not be present in the standard Workflow Editor**.
+The reason for this, even though Workflow Editor normally validates the saved variable and throws an error if there is a syntax error, but with `meta` added, its content is fully ignored by the Workflow Editor validation process.